marlon360/nifty-uploader/README.md

 * retry uploads
 * get progress of file/chunk or total progress
 * validate filesize and filetype
+* limit the total file size of all files
 * add custom validation
 * add custom headers to request
 * add custom request parameters